St Bartholomew's Anglican Church and Cemetery, Prospect: St. Bartholemew's Church

 By 1891 over 360 burials had been recorded in the Parish Register.
 From the turn of the century to 1941 there was a substantial increase in the annual number of burials, reflecting the development of the district with the subdivision of farms into suburban allotments, the encroaching metropolitan area and the industrial development with the development of metal quarries, saw mills, brick and tile works and Bonds cotton spinning mills.
-Burials are now only permitted in previously purchased plots, the sale of which were discontinued in 1992 and in existing graves where there is space.
-Two burials are permitted in most plots.
+The sale of burial plots was discontinued in 1992, with burials only taking place in already purchased plots until the expansion of the cemetery in 2023.

 The condition of the church deteriorated throughout the mid-twentieth century, and a dwindling congregation and lack of financial support led to its closure in 1967.
 The last service was held on Christmas Eve that year.
 A group of citizens interested in preserving the church formed The Prospect Trust in November 1967 under the chairmanship of Robert Brown.
 In late 1969 the City of Blacktown commenced negotiations with the Church of England Property Trust.
 A fifty-year lease over most of the property was obtained by Council in 1975.

 In 1978 $20,000 was made available from National Estate Funds towards restoration provided the funds be administered by the National Trust of Australia.

 In 1982 a Permanent Conservation order was placed on the site.
 A further $100,000 were allocated for restoration by the Minister for Public Works subject to Blacktown Council meeting this amount on a dollar for dollar basis.
 Blacktown Council requested the Minister's offer be deferred until Council had negotiated the leasing arrangement into purchase of the building by them or the Department of Environment and Planning.

 Fire destroyed much of the contents of the church and severely damaged the roof in November 1989.
 Parts of the original box pews and joinery, an 1850s organ brought to St Bartholomew's in 1888, a pulpit and lecterns from 1908 and all pressed metal ceilings were lost.
 In 1991 work commenced to repair the roof and brickwork damaged by the fire.
 From 2000 to 2001 the Church was completely restored, including interiors and windows with the use of Centenary of Federation funding.
 The restoration received an EnergyAustralia National Trust Heritage Award in 2004.

 In October 2015, the state government gave the City of Blacktown a 52000 m2 parcel of land surrounding the cemetery, allowing the council to proceed with plans to extend the cemetery to meet the needs of the area's growing population.
 As of June 2018, this has not yet taken place, with the Council continuing to advertise that no new burial licenses can be purchased, with burials only able to take place where rights were purchased prior to 1992.